 Some owners complained of a lingering chemical odor.

 Crafted of responsive memory foam that adjusts to individual needs by relieving pressure points and providing reliable support.
 Zippered quilted cover is breathable, well made, and easy to remove for laundering.
 Pillow doesn't tend to lose its shape or support over time.
 Made by one of the most trusted brands in bedding.

 On the firm side, so it won't work for anyone who likes a softer pillow.
 Memory foam odor is mild but noticeable.

 Soft, comfortable memory foam with a trim design that's perfect for any type of sleeper.
 Foam easily contours to the head, neck, and shoulders for comfortable sleep.
-Removable cover is machine washable.
-Comes with a five-year limited warranty to protect your investment.
+The removable cover is machine washable.
+Comes with a 5-year limited warranty to protect your investment.

 Offers minimal support, and tends to flatten out a bit with use.
 Has a slight chemical smell when it's new.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 A bad pillow can make getting a good night’s rest nearly impossible and spell disaster for your neck.
 While many pillows never quite live up to their lofty promises, memory foam pillows deliver consistent comfort and support, night after night.
 If you long for a pillow that doesn't make mornings a pain in the neck, or you simply want something that retains its shape, a memory foam pillow could be the right choice for you.